Howard Weiss, professor of biology and mathematics at Penn State, passed away peacefully in his sleep on Nov. 5 at the age of 64.

 Weiss worked closely with biological and medical scientists, combining experiments and mathematical models to understand the population and evolutionary dynamics of bacteria in physically structured environments, strategies to improve antibiotic therapy, transmission of respiratory viruses, and microbiome assembly and dynamics.

 Colleagues and students alike remember Weiss as kind, honest, brilliant and easily approachable.
 He was generous with his time, engaging and supportive of his peers, passionate about teaching, and a champion of research rigor.
 Penn State biology graduate student Mei-Ling Liber called him “one of the nicest professors I’ve ever known … incredibly intelligent, yet extremely kind and relatable.”
-Most importantly, he was devoted to his family — especially his daughters, Kristin and Zoe, and his wife, Lora Weiss, senior vice president for research at Penn State.
+Most importantly, he was devoted to his family.

 “Howie was a prominent contributor to his field, our college, and Penn State, through his cross-disciplinary research and his innovative pedagogy,” said Tracy Langkilde, professor of biology and Verne M. Willaman Dean of the Penn State Eberly College of Science.
 “As a scientist and educator, a colleague and a friend, Howie was genuine, committed, and a truly thoughtful individual who engaged and elevated those around him.”